ghmer/go-tiny-mfa/README.md

-/api/v1/issuer/{issuer}/users/{user}|GET|Return a distinct user in the scope of a distinct issuer /api/v1/issuer/{issuer}/users/{user}|POST|Update a distinct user in the scope of a distinct issuer /api/v1/issuer/{issuer}/users/{user}|DELETE|Deletes a distinct user in the scope of a distinct issuer /api/v1/issuer/{issuer}/users/{user}/validate/{token}|GET|Validates a given token in the scope of a distinct user and issuer /api/v1/issuer/{issuer}/users/{user}/qrcode|GET|Generates and returns a PNG image of a QRCode in the scope of a distinct user and issuer
+/api/v1/issuer/{issuer}/users/{user}|GET|Return a distinct user in the scope of a distinct issuer /api/v1/issuer/{issuer}/users/{user}|POST|Update a distinct user in the scope of a distinct issuer /api/v1/issuer/{issuer}/users/{user}|DELETE|Deletes a distinct user in the scope of a distinct issuer

+### User token handling
+/api/v1/issuer/{issuer}/users/{user}/totp|GET|Generates and returns a PNG image of a QRCode in the scope of a distinct user and issuer
+/api/v1/issuer/{issuer}/users/{user}/totp|POST|Validates a given token in the scope of a distinct user and issuer

 ## docker-compose
 This will result in a working tiny-mfa instance: